-Action ID Action Description Priority Responsible Department Timeframe Potential Funding Benefit-Costs/ Technical Feasibility Severe Thunderstorm Dam Failure Flooding Riverine Erosion Hurricane & Nor'easter Severe Winter Weather Brushfire Drought Extreme Temperatures Tornadoes Earthquake Rhode Island Special Needs Emergency Registry (RISNER), for check-ins prior to or following a hazard event.
-Information on updating these databases can be added to the Town website. events.
+Action ID Action Description Priority Responsible Department Timeframe Potential Funding Benefit-Costs/ Technical Feasibility Severe Thunderstorm Dam Failure Flooding Riverine Erosion Hurricane & Nor'easter Severe Winter Weather Brushfire Drought Extreme Temperatures Tornadoes Earthquake 35 Encourage residents to update their contact information in statewide databases, such as Rhode Island Special Needs Emergency Registry (RISNER), for check-ins prior to or following a hazard event.
+Information on updating these databases can be added to the Town website.
+L EMA/IT Ongoing Town Budget B/C: There are several State and agency maintained databases for the elderly, mobility impaired, special needs, etc. residents in Coventry that first responders will reference prior to and following a hazard events.
 It is likely that individuals or family members registered for these databases and information may not be current.
 Updating this information will allow first responders to make contact with the registered individuals.
-TF: This project is technically feasible with existing Town resources.
+TF: This project is technically feasible with existing Town resources. x x x x x x x x x x x